-7. From: Richard Poole
+7. From: Richard Poole To the Cabinet Member for Children and Education

 To what extent have past and current policies of the council contributed to Hillcross primary school needing to teach year 6 in class sizes of 37 pupils in the academic year 2021/22?